-▲ Legal stuff
+→ Legal stuff

-- Copyright © 2016 Elyse Yeager, Joel Feldman and Andrew Rechnitzer - In the near future this will be licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-You can view a copy of the license at http://creativecommons.org/licenses/by-nc-sa/4.0/.
+- Copyright © 2016-2024 Joel Feldman, Andrew Rechnitzer and Elyse Yeager. - This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+You can view a copy of the license at https://creativecommons.org/licenses/by-nc-sa/4.0/.